-Erich Wronker was the eldest son of Herman Wronker, a German-Jewish department store owner.
-Erich served in World War I on the east front until 1916, when he contracted turberculosis.
-He died in 1918.
-His younger brother, Max, named his son after him.
+Erich Wronker was the eldest son of Hermann Wronker (1867-1942), a German-Jewish department store owner.
+Erich served in World War I on the eastern front until 1916, when he contracted tuberculosis and died two years later.
+His younger brother, Max, named his son “Erich”.

-Alice Wronker was the only daughter of Herman Wronker, a German-Jewish department store owner, born in 1898.
-She studied at the Viktoria School until 1914, and then worked for two years at Outpatient Clinic for Internal Medicine at the Jewish Hospital) in Berlin.
-She then worked for 1½ years at the Archive for the Assistance of Prisoners of War in Zeil.
-In 1921, she married the orthopedic surgeon Hermann Engel, in Berlin, where the family lived until leaving Germany in 1936 to Cairo.
-They had two daughters, Ruth and Marion.
+Alice Wronker was born in 1898, the only daughter of Hermann Wronker (1867-1942), a German-Jewish department store owner.
+She studied at the Viktoria School until 1914, and then worked for two years at the Outpatient Clinic for Internal Medicine at the Jewish Hospital in Berlin, before serving for 1½ years at the Archive for the Assistance of Prisoners of War.
+In 1921, she married the orthopedic surgeon Hermann Engel; they had two daughters, Ruth and Marion, and the family lived in Berlin until 1936, when they moved to Cairo.
 The family emigrated to the United States in 1949, settling in New York City.